rnabioco/valr/cran-comments.md

 ## New patch version

-* This is a new patch version to address package check errors on CRAN, specifically a noSuggests package check error.
+* This is a new patch version to address NOTE on CRAN about Rd link targets, and to update the maintainer email address.

 ## Test environment